Pre Black Friday Sale. 20% OFF on all products. Coupon code: fme20off

 1. Recreate the Order Manually

-Perhaps the simplest way to handle a canceled order in Magento 2 is to recreate it manually.
-This method doesn't technically restore the canceled order but creates a new one with the same details.
+Perhaps the simplest way to handle a cancelled order in Magento 2 is to recreate it manually.
+This method doesn't technically restore the cancelled order but creates a new one with the same details.

 Steps: